How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 |Goods arrive at Heathrow to await further instructions||Heathrow|

-‘Origin’ is the place from within the UK or other member state from which the goods are first consigned for export.
+‘Origin’ is the place from within the UK or EU member state from which the goods are first consigned for export.
 When that place is unknown, the origin is the place of exportation.

 |Goods consigned from||Origin is|